Enchanted Arms

 Enchanted Arms is a 2006 role-playing video game developed by FromSoftware and published by Ubisoft.
 It was released for the Xbox 360 in 2006 and for the PlayStation 3 in 2007.

 Gameplay

-Enchanted Arms features turn-based combat where the player controls four characters when fighting their adversaries.
+Enchanted Arms is a role-playing video game which features turn-based combat where the player controls four characters when fighting their adversaries.
 This takes place on grid layouts where both ranged and close combat attacks can be used.
 Player characters level up as the game progresses and can learn new skills.